Partial hyperbolicity and foliations in $\mathbb{T}^3$: Partially hyperbolic diffeomorphisms isotopic to Anosov

 We shall assume that $f: \TT^3 \to \TT^3$ is an almost dynamical coherent partially hyperbolic diffeomorphism isotopic to a linear Anosov automorphism $A: \TT^3 \to \TT^3$ with splitting of the form $T \TT^3 = E^{cs} \oplus E^u$ with $\dim E^u=1$.

 This means that $f_\ast$ coincides with the lift of $A$ to $\RR^3$ and is a hyperbolic matrix.
-We will abuse notation and use $A$ to denote both the hyperbolic matrix in $\RR^3$ and the diffeomorphism of $\TT^3$.
+By abuse of notation $A$ will denote both the hyperbolic matrix in $\RR^3$ and the diffeomorphism of $\TT^3$.
+We will denote as $\cF$ to the foliation given by the definition of almost dynamical coherent which we know is Reebless.

 It is important to remark that we are not assuming that the stable dimension of $A=f_\ast$ coincides with the one of $E^{cs}$.
 In fact, many of the arguments below become much easier in the case $A$ has stable dimension $2$.
-We believe that the fact of being able to treat the case when $A$ has stable dimension 1 is one of the main contributions of this paper.

-We will denote as $\cF$ to the foliation given by the definition of almost dynamical coherent which we know is Reebless and it thus verifies the hypothesis of Theorem \ref{PropObienHayTorosObienTodoEsLindo}.
-Being Reebles, Corollary \ref{CorolarioConsecuenciasReeb} will play an important role.